dcorrada/POWERSHELL/AutoMigration/README.txt

-These scripts allow complete data migration from a source computer to a destination computer.
+These scripts performs user's data migration from a source computer to a destination computer.
 In order to perform data migration do the following steps:

 1) On the source computer launch LocalAdmin-Cshared.ps1

-2) On the destination computer create an account identical to the source computer (or access with the same domain account)
+2) On the destination computer create account(s) identical of the source computer and access once for each of them

-3) On the destination computer install the applications you want to migrate profiles

-2) On the destination computer launch Automigration.ps1
+3) On the destination computer launch Automigration.ps1

-3) Once data migration has terminated, on the source computer disable sharing on the volume C: (Unshare.ps1)
+4) Once data migration has terminated, on the source computer disable sharing on the volume C: (Unshare.ps1)